E-raamatute metaandmete muutmine¶

 Lisaks on seal nupp kaanepildilt raamide automaatseks kärpimiseks, juhul kui su raamatu kaanepildil on kole raam ümber.

 First select the books you want to edit by holding Ctrl or Shift and clicking on them.
 If you select more than one book, clicking the Edit metadata button will cause the Bulk metadata edit dialog to open.
 Using this dialog, you can quickly set the author/publisher/rating/tags/series etc of a bunch of books to the same value.
 This is particularly useful if you have just imported a number of books that have some metadata in common.
-This dialog is very powerful, for example, it has a Search and Replace tab that you can use to perform bulk operations on metadata and even copy metadata from one column to another.
+This dialog is very powerful, for example, it has a Search and replace tab that you can use to perform bulk operations on metadata and even copy metadata from one column to another.

 Tavalisel metaandmete muutmise dialoogiaknal on ka nupud Järgmine ja Eelmine , mida saad kasutada mitme raamatu metaandmete muutmiseks üksteise järel.

 As noted above, there are two search and replace modes: character match and regular expression.
 Character match will look in the Search field you choose for the characters you type in the search for box and replace those characters with what you type in the replace with box.
-Each occurance of the search characters in the field will be replaced.
+Each occurrence of the search characters in the field will be replaced.
 For example, assume the field being searched contains a bad cat.
 If you search for a to be replaced with HELLO, then the result will be HELLO bHELLOd cHELLOt.

 If the field you are searching on is a multiple field like tags, then each tag is treated separately.
 For example, if your tags contain Horror, Scary, the search expression r, will not match anything because the expression will first be applied to Horror and then to Scary.